 There’s nothing as constant as change

-We don’t know about you, but we are fed up.
+There’s nothing as constant as change, and we don’t know about you, but we are fed up.

 Fed up of not being able to visit our favourite places – parks, restaurants, sports stadiums.
 Tired of not being able to visit family and friends.
 Fed up of being fed up.
 And that’s only on a personal level.